Visit Casa Caracoles, for the Shell of It

 In addition to his house, he has covered his car (inside and out) with seashells.
 He said that decorating the car took 4 months.
 It is all quite amazing … a bit odd maybe … but amazing.

 He opens his property for people to see his creation for free.
 All he asks is that visitors sign his guestbook.
 He has had many people from all over the world who have enjoyed his work.
 It must be very rewarding for him to have other people interested in his passion.

-Even if he is not home, you can see the lovely shell wall and the house from outside the gate.
+But remember, this is his home, so it may not be “open”…don’t just walk in!
+Even if he is not home and the gate is closed, you can see the lovely shell wall and the house from outside the gate.